-4.2 Resources
+4.3 Resources

-- 4.2.1 The budgeted establishment for Internal Audit is 3.6 full time equivalents (FTE).
-All posts within the section are professionally qualified.
-There is currently one full time vacancy (Senior Auditor) within the section and one full time member of staff (Auditor) on maternity leave until September 2022.
-The hours of the part time auditor have been increased to full time to cover the period of maternity leave.
-The process to recruit into the Senior Auditor vacancy is currently ongoing. - 4.2.2 This plan has been produced taking into consideration the number of available working days and it is estimated that 109 days will be available to undertake direct audit work in the quarter one.
-It should be noted that this can be subject to amendment during the year (e.g. for any periods of absence).
-Consideration will also be given to outsourcing audit services to cover the staff vacancy, this will be subject to the success of recruitment processes.
+4.3.1 The budgeted establishment for Internal Audit is 3.64 full time equivalents (FTE).
+All posts within the Internal Audit team are professionally qualified positions.
+Currently there is one member of the team on maternity leave who will return in September 2022 and one post is currently vacant.
+The 2022/23 audit plan has been produced taking into consideration the number of available working days per Internal Audit staff member.
+Steps are currently ongoing to fill the vacancy and a prudent estimate of six months has been allocated for this post.
+It should be noted that this can be subject to amendment during the year (e.g. should vacancy be filled quicker of for any periods of absence).